-While there is nothing quite like a homemade biscuit, these Sweet Potato Biscuits are a delicious spin-off on the classic.
+While there is nothing quite like a homemade biscuit, these Sweet Potato Biscuits are a delicious, unexpected, spin-off of the classic.
 They are super light, super tender, and pack a slightly sweet flavor and a hefty dose of vitamin A thanks to the sweet potatoes.

 While the flavor of the sweet potato puree is not prominent in these biscuits, the sweet potato keeps these biscuits moist and tender and cuts down on the amount of butter needed in the dough.
 The puree also helps to add a hint of sweetness to the dough.